Scottie Montgomery

-Scottie Austin Montgomery (born May 26, 1978) is an American football coach who is the assistant head coach and running backs coach for the Detroit Lions of the National Football League (NFL).
-He most recently was the running back coach for the Indianapolis Colts.
+Scottie Austin Montgomery (born May 26, 1978) is an American football coach who is the assistant head coach and wide receivers coach for the Detroit Lions of the National Football League (NFL).
+Prior to that he was the running back coach & assistant head coach for the Detroit Lions.
+Before the Lions, he was the Running Back coach for the Indianapolis Colts.
 Prior to that he was the offensive coordinator at the University of Maryland.
 Prior to his tenure with Maryland, he was the head football coach at East Carolina University.
 He had previously served as an assistant at Duke University and for the Pittsburgh Steelers of the National Football League (NFL).
 Montgomery grew up in North Carolina and played wide receiver at Duke and in the NFL.

-Early years
+Early life

 Montgomery attended Burns High School in Lawndale, North Carolina and was a standout in football, basketball, and track.
 In football, he was a two-time team MVP, and as a junior, helped lead his team to the State 3A title.
 In basketball, he won an All-Conference honors and was named the Team MVP.
 In track, he won All-Conference honors and was the conference champion on the 200 and the 400-meter dashes.